paxdotdev/pax/lab-journal-zb.md

 2022-03-04

 *Render nodes == instances*
-Any instance will impl `dyn RenderNode`
+Any instance will impl `dyn InstanceNode`

 *API instances* are `Property`-free structs used e.g. for imperative instantiation